rhonvyramos/Module_1_Challenge/README.md

 # Code Refactoring
 ## Description

 A simple refactor of a web page's HTML and CSS elements to match proper HTML and CSS semantics.
+This included renaming many <div> tags to proper semantically appropriate names and reducing CSS style redundancies.

 ## Installation